Bounds for variables with few occurrences in conjunctive normal forms: Conclusion and open problems

 \begin{corol}[\cite{KullmannZhao2015FullClauses}] The six sequences $S_2$, $\maxsmarh$, $\maxsmar$, $\minnonmerh$, $\minnonmer$, $\nonmer$ are asymptotically equal to $(k)_{k \in \NN}$. \end{corol}

-In Figure \ref{fig:sandwich} we show the six quantities from Corollary \ref{cor:asympdet} and the relations between them (we do not mention the dependencies on the deficiency $k \in \NN$ there).
+In Figure \ref{fig:sandwich} we show the six quantities from Corollary \ref{cor:asympdet} and the relations between them.
 An arrow means a (proven) $\le$-relation.
-If the arrow is labelled with ``$-1$'', then we conjecture the difference is at most $-1$ (where in all three cases here we know examples where the difference is indeed equal to $-1$), while the label ``$=$'' means that we conjecture equality, and the label ``$\infty$'' means that we conjecture that the difference is unbounded.
+If the arrow is labelled with ``$m$'', then we conjecture the difference is at most this number (where in all three cases here we know examples where this difference is attained), while the label ``$=$'' means that we conjecture equality, and the label ``$\infty$'' means that we conjecture that the difference is unbounded.
 For a more precise asymptotic determination of these six quantities from Corollary \ref{cor:asympdet}, calling them $a_k$, we need to consider the six sequences $(a_k - k)_{k \in \NN}$.
 Currently we only know $\nonmer(k) - k \sim \ld(k)$.
+The place of $\nonmer_1$ and its refinements, as discussed in Subsection \ref{sec:concmnM}, in Figure \ref{fig:sandwich} is between $\nonmer$ and $\minnonmer$, as more and more refined approximations of $\minnonmer$ from above.